-It’s a scene hard to imagine today, but 90 years ago this weekend, hundreds of Baylor students (and even a few local alumni) threw caution to the wind and risked their lives on behalf of the university.
+It’s a scene hard to imagine today, but on this weekend in 1922, hundreds of Baylor students (and even a few local alumni) threw caution to the wind and risked their lives on behalf of the university.

 Their actions kept the contents of the university’s entire library — including many of the school’s 75,000-plus books and even the famous bronze “Clasped Hands of the Poets” that are at the heart of Baylor’s Browning collection — from going up in smoke.
 Such acts of boldness from students and alumni “filled with a love for Old Baylor,” as one contemporary account explained, remain some of the more heroic moments in Baylor history.

 On Feb.
 11, 1922, a fire gutted the F.L.
 Carroll Chapel and Library, now one of the oldest buildings on campus (sitting in Burleson Quadrangle across from Carroll Science Hall) but then one of the newest.
 Built just nine years earlier, the building was home to a 2,500-seat chapel, Baylor’s main library, classrooms, the university museum headed by John Strecker, and the beginnings of Dr. A.J.
 Armstrong’s Browning collection.

 When the fire was discovered around 4 p.m., hundreds of Baylor students and alumni pitched in to help carry the ladders and hoses needed for fighting the fire, even braving danger to enter the burning building to rescue its contents.
 Eventually, President Samuel Palmer Brooks had to tell the students to stop, fearful that the building might collapse.
 An estimated crowd of 20,000 students and Waco residents watched as it took two-and-a-half hours to put out the flame; it would be another year before the heavily damaged building was rebuilt.

 [SEE: The original Baylor Lariat account of the fire || Texas Collection photos of the fire and its aftermath]